chenBenTolila/chenBenTolila/README.md

 - 📫 How to reach me: chenbtol@gmail.com

- 🧠 My projects
+ 🧠 My projects 🧠
-- Final project – A blockchain based car sharing app that allows companies and individuals to rent out their vehicles.
+- Final project – A blockchain based car sharing web app that allows companies and individuals to rent out their vehicles.
 Includes Solidity based smart contracts, Geth and MetaMask.
 Frontend was developed in React.
+- A simulation of a virus spreading in a population.
+The simulation is a multi-threaded Java program, based on OOP and design patterns such as Proxy, Observer, etc.
+- Social media app - Includes posts and chat - Using Rest API and Socket.io.
+The frontend was developed in TypeScript and React Native, the backend is in Node.js and uses MongoDB.

 <!--